denisemeagher/jukebox/README.md

 Albums and songs attained from provided API
-Used https://github.com/sgb-io/jquery.circular-carousel for the carousel html/css for styling and Bootstrap used for for cross browswer usability such as IE.
+Used https://github.com/sgb-io/jquery.circular-carousel for the carousel html/css for styling and Bootstrap used for for cross browser usability such as IE.
 Ruby/Rails used for backend.